FormidableLabs/victory-docs/src/screens/docs/components/victory-selection-container/ecology.md

 `VictorySelectionContainer` may be used with any Victory component that works with an x-y coordinate system, and should be added as the `containerComponent` of the top-level component.
-However, the container that uses it must be standalone (`standalone={true}`), which is the default for all Victory components.
+However, the component that uses it must be standalone (`standalone={true}`), which is the default for all Victory components.

 ```jsx